mlzarathustra/ondes/TO-DO.md

     - input-amount for WaveGen : half-steps

  ----

+  - make it easier to create default envelopes (e.g. have a shortcut for midi ON, OFF and control) plus exit: true

+ ---
+  - allow for defaults in a properties(?) file or something

+ ---

  - sweep IIR filter by linear extrapolation between data points.

+---
+ - straighten out the various level coefficients in WaveGen
+    - ambBase
+    - pitchScale
+    - velocityMultiplier
+    - levelScale

  ----